-An important part of making this project a success will be connecting on an ongoing basis with interesting and innovative efforts to change the world, and I’m hoping that you can help me do that.
+An important part of making this project a success will be connecting on an ongoing basis with interesting and innovative efforts to change the world, and I’m hoping that you can help me do that by emailing me with suggestions.
 Who do you know who is doing neat social change work?
 What projects have you heard of?
 What organizations do you know about?
 What’s going on where you are?
 What have you heard about from elsewhere in the country?

 On a certain level, I’m interested in hearing any and all answers to those questions.
 However, as I go through the process of investigating possibilities, making connections, doing interviews, and producing shows, there are certain things that I want to emphasize in the range of people I talk to.
 First and foremost, I want to hear from voices, struggles, groups, and organizations that we would normally be less likely to hear about because of racism, colonialism, patriarchy, heterosexism, ableism, class oppression, and all of the other axes of social relations which marginalize so many people.
 As well, I want to be attentive to how geography is marginalizing in the Canadian context — that is, I want to be sure to hear from people beyond the Vancouver/Toronto/Montreal scenes, and from people outside of Ontario, though of course I want to hear from people in those places too.